vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 elaborate procedure.
 Ravivrata-(1) worship of the Sun thrice a day in M.; secures

-merit ( punya ) of six months in one month; HV II.
+merit ( puṇya ) of six months in one month; HV II.
 796 ; (2) begin on Sunday in M. and worship Sun on every Sunday for a year and subsist on certain specified things in order or abstain from partaking of certain things; VKK 37-38.

 Raviṣaṣthi-fast on 6th and worship Sun on 7th; performer